 We also provide advice on Communication on Engagement (COE) reporting.

-With time we have developed regional representation in particular regions:
+We have growing regional representation in particular nations:

 - Puerto Rico

-These individuals represent us, provide advice to cities, assist reporting and project development.
-They work in very close communication to the International Secretariat office.
+These individuals represent us, provide advice to cities, assist with reporting and project development.
+They represent the Cities Programme in their country and report through to the International Secretariat head office office in Melbourne.

 Urban Scholars and Global Advisors